01 May Open Meeting: April 27

 Below is a list of questions and comments submitted prior to and during the meeting.
 Questions that were received before the meeting are numbered Pre #1 through Pre #32.
 Questions submitted during the meeting using the Q&A function are numbered in the order they were entered during the meeting.
 In tnis listing they have been re-ordered sometimes to combine questions addressing essentially the same topic.
 In some cases, where a participant registered a comment, no response is provided.

 |Questions Submitted Prior to the Meeting

-|Pre #1||1 – Did you check the financial condition of Kris Bass Engineering.
+|1 – Did you check the financial condition of Kris Bass Engineering.
 Dunn & Bradstreet states it “ has 2 total employees across all of its locations and generates $183,708 in sales which is less than the cost for concept 3.
 Can they absorb cost overruns?

 We have not started contract discussions with the firm that will do the work.
 So, we do not know if we will be contracting with Kris Bass or the company doing the construction.

 All construction contracts have clauses that the estimate is based upon known factors and if some unknown factor arises that the contractor is not liable for these.
 The important thing is to account for as much of the condition of the property that is known.

 |2 – Isn’t “Doing nothing” also an option?

 |Yes, continuing with our annual dredging is an option.

 |3 – Is $240,000 the most concept 3 will cost including all contingencies and will it proceed if a matching grant cannot be obtained?

 |No, we will not proceed without a grant.